hal/wildfly/README.md

 [![Docker Repository on Quay](https://quay.io/repository/halconsole/wildfly/status "Docker Repository on Quay")](https://quay.io/repository/halconsole/wildfly)

-# WildFly Images
+# WildFly Development Images

 This repository contains scripts to run WildFly [standalone images](https://quay.io/repository/halconsole/wildfly) for all major WildFly version >= 10.0.0.Final.
+The images build on top of [quay.io/wildfly/wildfly](https://quay.io/repository/wildfly/wildfly) and are hosted at [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly).

 The images are specifically intended for development of WildFly and its components and subsystems.
 If yopu're looking for Jakarta EE application development with WildFly, the official [WildFly images](https://quay.io/organization/wildfly) might be a better match.

 The images add an admin user `admin:admin`, expose the management interface at port `9990` and add [allowed origins](https://docs.wildfly.org/26/wildscribe/core-service/management/management-interface/http-interface/index.html#attr-allowed-origins) for